Snowy winter landscape through the window.

+If your windows are cold in winter, you are not alone.
+Cold and draughty, single glazed windows (and doors) are notorious for having poor thermal performance.
 They are a significant source of heat loss, making rooms slow to heat up and hard to keep warm.

+Poorly insulated windows are a major source of heat loss, allowing for uncontrolled air leakage, rattles and excess noise penetration.
 Consequently, homes become less comfortable and, with ever increasing energy bills, more expensive to maintain.

 Mechanisms of Heat Loss